 The outermost layer of the skin, the stratum corneum, is a waterproof layer made up of dead skin cells.
 It can be difficult to get therapeutic levels of any product through this layer.
 The .2 mm roller can produce very short channels through this layer to deliver needed nutrition to your skin.

 The at-home treatment only takes a minute or two and should become a part of your regular routine.
 At-home treatments rarely cause any redness.
 However, if it does, it will be very minimal and only last a few minutes at the most but can help to maintain healthy looking skin.

-What ingredients do I need to avoid in my products directly after a treatment?
+What ingredients do I need to avoid in my products for 24 hours after a treatment?